Compagnie Nationale Excelsior

 Compagnie Nationale Excelsior, more simply known as Excelsior, was a Belgian car manufacturer established by Arthus de Coninck in Brussels in 1903.
 The company first started to manufacture cars in 1904.

 The first models were powered by a two- or four-cylinder Aster engine.
 In 1907, however, the company made headlines with the Adex, powered by a six-cylinder side-valve engine with a capacity of nine litres.
 This car's chassis could be easily modified for Grand Prix racing.
-In 1912, the car took second place in the French Grand Prix, and when the Belgian Royal Family purchased an Excelsior, the advertising value proved considerable.
+In 1912, the car took second place in the French Grand Prix, and when the Belgian royal family purchased an Excelsior, the advertising value proved considerable.

 A second version of the Adex came out in 1920, with a smaller 4767 cc, six-cylinder engine including an overhead camshaft.
 The Adex inspired the design of the later Excelsior Albert I, which was powered by a six-cylinder engine with a capacity of 5346 cc.
 An Excelsior Albert I finished 6th and another 9th in the 1923 24 Hours of Le Mans endurance race.

-In 1929, the company was sold to its competitor Impéria.
+In 1929, the company was sold to its competitor Impéria Automobiles.
 Until 1932, the company was called Impéria-Excelsior, after which the name Excelsior was dropped.